ansible-collections/dellemc.enterprise_sonic/docs/ISSUE_TRIAGE.md

 1. Either request that [more information](#2-ensure-the-issue-contains-basic-information) is needed to investigate the issue more thoroughly.
 Provide details in a comment. or
-2. Either [delegate further investigations](#investigation-of-issues) to someone else.
+2. [delegate further investigations](#investigation-of-issues) to someone else.
 Provide details in a comment.

 **It works as intended/by design:**